 There are three types of disability: short-term coverage, long-term, and Social Security Insurance (SSDI benefits) from which you can receive benefits.
 But, again, an insurance company can have different plans to choose from.

-- Short-term disability insurance covers lost income for a short period, typically only a few months.
+- Short-term disability insurance: This covers lost income for a short period, typically only a few months.
 With short-term disability insurance, the waiting periods range from 7/14 days.

-- Long-term disability insurance provides benefits for long-term disabilities, usually until the policyholder reaches retirement age.
+- Long-term disability insurance: This benefits long-term disabilities, usually until the policyholder reaches retirement age.
 Long-term disability benefits can go as short as one year up to age 67.

-- SSDI is a government-sponsored program that benefits individuals who cannot work due to a disabling condition.
+- SSDI: This government-sponsored program benefits individuals who cannot work due to a disabling condition.
 This is such to other government plans like Medicare and Medicaid.
-To qualify for SSDI, applicants must have worked for a certain number of years and have a severe impairment that is expected to last for at least one year or result in death.
+To qualify for SSDI, applicants must have worked for a certain number of years and have a severe impairment expected to last at least one year or result in death.
 This can also be supplemental security income.
-You can reach out to the social security administration.
+Again, you can reach out to the social security administration.

 A fourth option would be group disability plans.
 With Group disability coverage, you typically have to go through your employer.
 Group disability insurance can be employer-paid or employee-paid, or even both.
 These are also called group plans.

 Disability insurance is an essential aspect of financial planning that provides income protection and peace of mind in the event of illness or injury.
 Assessing your need for disability insurance involves examining your circumstances and evaluating your current coverage.
 Then, when purchasing a policy, work with a reputable broker or conduct thorough research to find the best coverage for your needs.